 It comes from an indomitable will.”

-Within Gandhi’s description of strength, was some fear also, and within that fear, there was indignity.
-A hospital-acquired superbug wasn’t meant to be mine.
-I wasn’t an elderly person, I certainly didn’t live in unclean housing and I hardly ever used antibiotics.
+Within Gandhi’s description of strength, however, was some fear also, and within that fear, there was the indignity.
+That superbug wasn’t meant for me.
+I wasn’t an elderly person, I didn’t live in unclean housing and I hardly ever used antibiotics.

 I wasn’t ready to go.
 I had lived enough for two lives, but I wanted a third.